PotatoTimz/Compilers-Final-Project/README.md

 ### Editing an Existing List

-You can update an already declared list
+You can update an already-declared list

 &nbsp; *array_name*[**index_number**] = new_value